andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/why-do-we-need-to-annotate-escaping-closures-in-swift.md

 Did you catch that?

-When the Swift compiler requires us to annotate our APIs with `@escaping`, that's its way of doing &#8220;quality of implementation&#8221;.
+When the Swift compiler requires us to annotate our APIs with `@escaping`, that's its way of doing "quality of implementation&#8221;.

-Essentially, it's a red flag saying, &#8220;You really ought to think about this whole escaping thing that you just introduced (whether you knew you were doing it or not)&#8230; it has significant impact on your implementation _and_ on the caller of your function!&#8221;
+Essentially, it's a red flag saying, "You really ought to think about this whole escaping thing that you just introduced (whether you knew you were doing it or not)&#8230; it has significant impact on your implementation _and_ on the caller of your function!&#8221;

 <a name="help" class="jump-target"></a>

 # I see what you did there&#8230; Let me help you out&#8230;

-The Swift compiler, for better or worse, wants to be very&#8230; &#8220;helpful&#8221;&#8230;
+The Swift compiler, for better or worse, wants to be very&#8230; "helpful&#8221;&#8230;

 Some people hate it.
 I love it.

-I _want_ to be told, &#8220;Hey, Andrew&#8230; you're about to break stuff – don't do that.&#8221;
+I _want_ to be told, "Hey, Andrew&#8230; you're about to break stuff – don't do that.&#8221;

 I'd rather head off issues during development than at run-time.